 The Préville Fine Arts Centre is taking the COVID-19 pandemic seriously and are taking measures to ensure our students and staff are safe.
-We are following the guidelines established by the government and in addition, are offering the option of online classes through our hybrid programs for those who can not attend or teach in person.
+We are following health and safety guidelines, and we are offering the option of online classes for those who can not attend or teach in person.

 COVID-19 Safety Protocals